maki40681/kona-cli/README.md

 The wallpapers are downloaded to `$XDG_DATA_HOME/backgrounds` or `$HOME/.local/share/backgrounds`.

+## Additional features of this fork

+* Search wallpapers with more than one query tag.

 ## Why Konachan ?

 Konachan focuses on desktop anime wallpapers rather than other image boards (Danbooru/Gelbooru) which use any resolution images.